Zerah Colburn (mental calculator): Biography

 Colburn was born in Cabot, Vermont, in 1804.
 He was thought to be intellectually disabled until the age of six.
 However, after six weeks of schooling, his father overheard him repeating his multiplication tables.
 His father was not sure whether or not he learned the tables from his older brothers and sisters, but he decided to test him further on his mathematical abilities and discovered that there was something special about his son when Zerah correctly multiplied 13 and 97.

 Colburn's abilities developed rapidly and he was soon able to solve such problems as the number of seconds in 2,000 years, the product of 12,225 and 1,223, or the square root of 1,449.
 When he was seven years old he took six seconds to give the numbers of hours in thirty-eight years, two months, and seven days.

-Zerah is reported to have been able to solve fairly complex problems.
+Zerah was reported to have been able to solve fairly complex problems.
 For example, the sixth Fermat number is 225+1 (or 232+1).
 The question is whether this number, 4,294,967,297, is prime or not.
 Zerah calculated in his head that it was not and had a divisor of 641.
-(Its other proper divisor is 6,700,417.)
+(Its other proper divisor is 6,700,417).

 His father capitalized on his boy's talents by taking Zerah around the country and eventually abroad, demonstrating the boy's exceptional abilities.
 The two left Vermont in the winter of 1810–11.
 Passing through Hanover, New Hampshire, John Wheelock, then president of Dartmouth College, offered to take upon himself the whole care and expense of his education, but his father rejected the offer.
 At Boston, the boy's performances attracted much attention.
 He was visited by Harvard College professors and eminent people from all professions, and the newspapers ran numerous articles concerning his powers of computation.

 After leaving Boston, his father exhibited Zerah for money throughout the middle and part of the southern states and, in January 1812, sailed with him for England.
 In September 1813 Colburn was being exhibited in Dublin.
 Colburn was pitted against the eight-year-old William Rowan Hamilton in a mental arithmetic contest, with Colburn emerging the clear victor.
 In reaction to his defeat, Hamilton dedicated less time to studying languages and more time to studying mathematics.
 After traveling over England, Scotland, and Ireland, they spent 18 months in Paris.
 Here Zerah was placed in the Lycée Napoléon but was soon removed by his father, who at length in 1816 returned to England in deep poverty.